oxfordcontrol/CDCS/README.md

 CDCS (Cone Decomposition Conic Solver) is an open-source MATLAB solver for sparse conic programs with partially decomposable conic constraints.
 CDCS implements the alternating direction method of multipliers (ADMM) described in on our papers

 1. [_Fast ADMM for Semidefinite Programs with Chordal Sparsity_](https://arxiv.org/pdf/1609.06068v2.pdf) (included in the `doc/` folder).

 2. _Self-dual embedding paper_

 **Current version:** 1.1

+**Release notes:**

+* Homogeneous self-dual embedding is the new default method
-**Release notes:** CDCS is based on a temporary research code called ADMM-PDCP, which is no longer maintained.
+* CDCS is based on a temporary research code called ADMM-PDCP, which is no longer maintained.
 If you downloaded ADMM-PDCP, please replace it with CDCS.

 ## Contents